 The list of TOP 15 countries from where the Colon Cancer Surgery / Treatment Patients travelling to India are given below.
-The major reason of large number of patients travelling to India for medical treatment from these countries is because of availability of quality healthcare in India, affordable prices and very good air connectivity, tourism options and many more reasons.
+The major reason of large number of patients travelling to India for medical treatment from these countries is because of availability of top colon cancer doctors in India, affordable prices and very good air connectivity, tourism options and many more reasons.

 The maximum number of patients for Colon Cancer Surgery / Treatment come from – USA, UK, Canada, Australia, New Zealand, South Africa, Kenya, Nigeria, Saudi Arabia, Sri Lanka, Bangladesh, Uzbekistan, Turkmenistan, Afghanistan, Oman.